Azure/azure-sdk/_posts/2020-04-21-js-cancellation.md

 controller.abort();
 ```

-In this example, we cancel fetching the connection string from KeyVault or, if we've already fetched that, cancel the download.
+In this example, we cancel fetching the connection string from Key Vault or, if we've already fetched that, cancel the download.

 ## Handling AbortErrors